jobezic/wihan/README.md

 You can find a sample configuration file in example.
 Edit the configuration file according to your needs and copy it to /etc/wihan.

-### Wihan

-Copy the wihan_redirect executable and the hotspot.cgi script on your host.
-Copy the wihand executable on your host (e.g. under /usr/bin).

 ## Usage